dlaska888/WdPAI-lab/README.md

 Example usages are visible in the code (controllers), however it will be documented and moved as a separate project in the future.

+## LinkyApp Extention

+Add links to LinkyApp in just one click - no need to switch between tabs.

+Currently it can be added locally - "linkyapp_extention" folder.
+Supported browsers: Google Chrome

 ## Technologies